ad-freiburg/qlever/docs/quickstart.md

         chmod o+w . && docker run -it --rm -v $QLEVER_HOME/qlever-indices/olympics:/index --entrypoint bash qlever -c "cd /index && xzcat olympics.nt.xz | IndexBuilderMain -F ttl -f - -l -i olympics -s olympics.settings.json | tee olympics.index-log.txt"

-To build an index for the complete Wikidata (12B triples as of 30.09.2021), the following command line does the job (after obtaining the dataset and the settings as explained in the previous paragraph).
+To build an index for the complete Wikidata (21 billion triples as of 30.09.2021), the following command line does the job (after obtaining the dataset and the settings as explained in the previous paragraph).
 It takes about 20 hours on an AMD Ryzen 9 5900X.
 Note that the only difference is the basename (`wikidata`